Why the Thai Language Barrier Can Be Challenging for English-Speaking Travelers

 1. Google Translate

 Google Translate is a popular and reliable translation app that can help you translate English to Thai and vice versa.
-It offers text, voice, and even image translation, making it a versatile tool for travellers.
+It offers text, voice, and even image translation, making it a versatile tool for travelers.
 The app also allows you to download languages for offline use, which can be helpful when you don't have access to the internet.

 2. Speak & Translate